hopeseekr/BashScripts/README.md

 Installs a NetworkManager script that atomatically runs when connected to specific               # WiFi networks.

+## git-change-author

+Easily bulk change the author's name and email of any of the commits in a git repository.

 ## git-mtime

 Restores each file's modification time in your working directory to when it was